Balkh: Arab conquests and Islamization

-The Umayyad period lasted until 747, when Abu Muslim captured it for the Abbasids (next Sunni Caliphate dynasty) during the Abbasid Revolution.
-The city remained in Abbasid hands until 861, when it was taken in 870 by the Saffarids captured it.
+The Umayyad period lasted until 747, when Abu Muslim captured it for the Abbasids (the subsequent Sunni Caliphate dynasty) during the Abbasid Revolution.
+The city remained in Abbasid hands until 861 when control of the caliphate as a whole weakened during the period known as the Anarchy at Samarra.

 Iranic and Turkic dynasties

 In 870, Ya'qub ibn al-Layth al-Saffar rebelled against Abbasid rule and founded the Saffarid dynasty at Sistan.
-He captured present Afghanistan and most of present Iran.
-His successor Amr ibn al-Layth, tried to capture Transoxiana from the Samanids, who were nominally vassals of Abbasids, but he was defeated and captured by Ismail Samani at Battle of Balkh in 900.
-He was sent to the Abbasid Caliph as a prisoner and was executed in 902.
-The power of Saffarids was diminished and they became vassals of the Samanids.
+He captured most of present-day Afghanistan and Iran.
+His successor Amr ibn al-Layth, tried to capture Transoxiana from the Samanids, who were nominally vassals of the Abbasids, but he was defeated and captured by Ismail Samani at the Battle of Balkh in 900.
+He was sent to the Abbasid Caliph as a prisoner and executed in 902.
+The power of Saffarids greatly diminished and they became vassals of the Samanids.
 Thus Balkh now passed to them.

 Samanid rule in Balkh lasted until 997, when their former subordinates, the Ghaznavids, captured it.
-In 1006, Balkh was captured by Karakhanids, but Ghaznavids recaptured it 1008.
+In 1006, Balkh was captured by Karakhanids, but the Ghaznavids recaptured it 1008.
 Finally, the Seljuks conquered Balkh in 1059.
 In 1115, it was occupied and looted by irregular Oghuz Turks.
 Between 1141 and 1142, Balkh was captured by Atsiz, Shah of Khwarezm, after the Seljuks were defeated by the Kara-Khitan Khanate at the Battle of Qatwan.
 Ahmad Sanjar decisively defeated a Ghurid army, commanded by Ala al-Din Husayn and he took him prisoner for two years before releasing him as a vassal of the Seljuks.
 The next year, he marched against rebellious Oghuz Turks from Khuttal and Tukharistan.
 But he was defeated twice and was captured after a second battle in Merv.
 The Oghuzs looted Khorasan after their victory.

 Balkh was nominally ruled by Mahmud Khan, the former khan of Western Karakhanids, but the real power was held by Muayyid al-Din Ay Aba, amir of Nishabur for three years.
 Sanjar finally escaped from captivity and returned to Merv through Termez.
 He died in 1157 and control of Balkh passed to Mahmud Khan until his death in 1162.
 It was captured by Khwarezmshahs in 1162, by the Kara Khitans in 1165, by the Ghurids in 1198 and again by Khwarezmshahs in 1206.

 Muhammad al-Idrisi, in the 12th century, speaks of its possessing a variety of educational establishments, and carrying on an active trade.
 There were several important commercial routes from the city, stretching as far east as India and China.
 The late 12th-century local chronicle The Merits of Balkh (Fada'il-i-Balkh), by Abu Bakr Abdullah al-Wa'iz al-Balkhi, states that a woman known only as the khatun (lady) of Davud, from 848 appointed governor of Balkh, had taken over from him with "particular responsibility for the city and people" while he was busy building himself an elaborate pleasure palace called Nawshǎd (New Joy).